json-schema-org/community/ADOPTERS.md

 - Builds trust in the JSON Schema ecosystem.

 This document also lists the organizations that use JSON Schema based on public information available in blog posts, events, and videos.
 If any organization would like to be added or get removed please make a Pull Request.

+## How to add your company

+You can add your Company by using the [Adopter form](https://forms.gle/vyFskw1RshJ55LY46) or by editing this file after following the [CONTRIBUTING.md](./CONTRIBUTING.md).

 Guidelines:
 - Please don't include your organization's logo or other trademarked material